 The laws of our so-called land of the great is taking every piece of a man’s purpose on this earth, and isolating him.
 We rely on our government to have our best interests at heart.
 As a citizen we gain safety, as our courts take the thieves and the murderers off the streets.
 The strong, hard-working moral father loses his faith in his safety in the justice system, because he is thrown in jail with the thieves and murderers, as he could not bring income from air.

 This blog is based on the life, of the man I love.
-We first met in 2011, and I fell in love with him as I watched him with his children.
-I secretly, admired him from afar, with amazement.
-I knew him as a man that was truly lost before that day.
-I then learned what an amazing father he was, he just truly missed his kids.
-For eleven years, he was only able to see his children 9 hours a month because of justice.
-He was arrested three times, because of lay off’s and running out of funds.
-It was heartbreaking, to see how much the children and him needed and missed each other every month.
-Today after two mediation’s, he enjoys his children only 66 hours a month.
-I hear the children, as they wish for more time.
+We first met in 2011.
+I fell in love with him, as I secretly admired him from afar, teaching his children.
+Before that day I saw a man that was truly lost.
+In my moment of admiration, I realized, he just truly missed his kids.
+For eleven years, he was only able to see his children nine hours a month because of justice.
+He was arrested three times, due to lay off’s and running out of funds.
+It was heartbreaking to see how much the children and him needed and missed each other every month.
+Today, two mediation’s later, he enjoys his children only two days out of the month.

 The pain the father and children endured, came from revenges eyes.
-Revenge is blind to others, inevitably hurting the children.
+Revenge is blind.
 Mothers please, put your children first.
 Just because the rose cut you, doesn’t mean it will cut your children.
 Your children will see how you reacted to that cut.
-Will they look back at the pain, with admiration in their eyes, for how you handled it?
-Or will they look back and see the pain you caused them, from your own?
+Will they look back at the pain with admiration in their eyes, for how you handled it?
+Or will they look back and see the pain you caused them from your own?

 (c) 2019, Andrea R. Rice, All Rights Reserved.